blekhmanlab/rxivist/spider/README.md

 # rxivist spider

 ## Running the spider for real
 The web crawler is designed to be run from local machines that connect remotely to the Rxivist database.
-Doing this is not as bad as it sounds:
+It now runs in a lightly customized Docker container.

 1. `git clone https://github.com/rabdill/rxivist.git`
 1. `cd rxivist/spider`
+1. `docker build . -t rxspider:0.1.0` (Replace the "0.1.0" with whatever tag you want to use for this particular version that you're building.)
 1. Put accurate database credentials into `config.py`
-1. `docker run -it --rm --name rxspider -v "$(pwd)":/app python bash /app/prep.sh`
+1. `docker run -it --rm --name rxspider -v "$(pwd)":/app rxspider:0.1.0`

 ## Development
 ### Using Docker

+**Note: This section has changed significantly; the local database no longer works as described, but this will be updated soon.**

-For local development, the spider can also be run locally, against a fake Postgres database deployed in a fresh container.
+For local development, the spider can also be run against a fake Postgres database deployed in a fresh container.
 A helper script takes care of the details:

 1. `git clone https://github.com/rabdill/rxivist.git`
 1. `cd rxivist/spider`